jon-jacky/home/commonplace.md

 Some of my own comments:
 <https://github.com/jon-jacky/home/blob/gh-pages/comments.md>

+17 Sep 2020

+- Our Hand Reaches Far by Patrick McGuinness, review of *Burying the
+Typewriter: Childhood Under the Eyes of the Secret Police* by Carmen Bugan, in *TLS*, Nov 9 2012, p.
+10 (no link):

+"Bugan and her family leave Romania in late October 1989 ...
+We are less than two months from the regime's violent downfall, yet all the structures of repression are still intact.
+Totalitarianism, in Romania's case at least, doesn't wear itself away at the edges: it works full throttle until the moment it breaks down, and then it breaks down completely.

+The scenes in Prague or at the Berlin Wall become symbols of the peaceful end of Communism, but the haunting, brutal images of the Romanian revolution and the Ceausescus' grubby trial and execution symbolize something bloodier and darker about Europe's recent history.

+Looking at those images now -- the confused, blinking dictator and his deluded wife being shouted at by lawyers who two days before had been saluting their portraits, and then shot like dogs by soldiers who twenty-four hours earlier had been enforcing their brutal orders -- it is hard not to think that when regimes end, they end the Romanian way: in a chaos of pent-up violence, mixed motives, self-preservation, hypocrisy, side-switching and herd mentality. ..."

 14 Sep 2020

 - Lost in the Funhouse by Edmund White, in *TLS* May 19 2006, p.
 15